svalinn/DAGMC/doc/usersguide/cubit_trelis_workflow.rst

 Due to the importance of using the ``group`` command reading the CUBIT manual section on its full usage is highly recommended.

-Production of the DAGMC Geometry
+Production of the DAGMC geometry
 --------------------------------

 Now that the geometry is ready for DAGMC we must export it.
 Using the